goradd/goradd/doc/overview.md

 running, GoRADD lets you start with your data model, gets you a working app quickly, and then build from there.
 As you learn more about your app, your audience, and your requirements, you can build and branch out to include them as your needs grow.
-You grow in incremental steps, and GoRADD helps you on the way.
+Your app grows in incremental steps, and GoRADD helps you on the way.

 GoRADD is great for beginners and experienced developers alike.